Sorry for not updating the blog as frequently as before! Work has been really busy,…

 How Does This Orange Chiffon Cake Taste Like?

-This is a soft, fluffy and moist chiffon cake.
-As the texture of the cake is quite soft, there may be a little “waist” along the sides of the chiffon cake.
+The texture of the cake is quite soft, so there may be a little “waist” along the sides of the chiffon cake.
 However, the sides of the cake should not be caving in badly.

-For the taste, my family and I enjoyed the refreshing, fruity taste!
-Remember to use the orange zest, as it enhances the orange scent in this chiffon cake.
+As for the taste, my family and I enjoyed the refreshing fruity taste!
+Remember to also use the orange zest, as it enhances the orange scent in this chiffon cake.

 How To Store The Chiffon Cake